primap-community/primap2/docs/source/usage/select_and_view.md

 If the dataset contains gas baskets only in metrics you did not ask for, a warning is logged.

-For a *single gas* which is already given in a different global warming potential the conversion is possible by converting back to mass first.
-As this might indicate a logic error, it raises an error unless you specifically ask for it with `round_trip=True`.

 Variables which contain no emissions at all, like population data, are always returned unchanged.